AmeerMoukadam/QuoteGenerator/README.md

 # Random quote generator
-This repo contains a JavaScript program that generates random quotes.
+This repo contains a simple JavaScript program that generates random quotes.